Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order

-The latest addition to this suite of defining principles is the ``hidden zeros'' \cite{Arkani-Hamed:2023swr}---specific kinematic configurations of external particle degrees of freedom where amplitudes vanish.
-(See also Refs.~\cite{osti_4736008,Zhou:2024ddy,Li:2024bwq,Zhang:2024efe,Huang:2025blb}.)
-This property, totally obscured in the Feynman formulation, is remarkably generic, cropping up in theories of colored scalars, pions, gluons, and, via the double copy \cite{Kawai:1985xq,Bern:2008qj,Bern:2010ue}, galileons and gravitons \cite{Bartsch:2024amu,Li:2024qfp}.
-In earlier work \cite{Rodina:2024yfc}, it was proved that tree-level amplitudes in Tr$(\phi^3)$ theory are uniquely determined by hidden zeros under the assumption of locality, with unitarity (in the sense of factorization) an automatic consequence.
-This work also provided the first sharp equivalence between distinct principles: hidden zeros were shown to be equivalent to a secret enhanced Britto-Cachazo-Feng-Witten (or UV) scaling under non-adjacent shifts.
+The latest addition to this suite of defining principles is the ``hidden zeros'' \cite{Arkani-Hamed:2023swr}---specific kinematic configurations of external particle degrees of freedom where amplitudes vanish~\cite{osti_4736008,Zhou:2024ddy,Li:2024bwq,Huang:2025blb,Chang:2025cqe,Jones:2025rbv}.
+This property, totally obscured in the Feynman formulation, is remarkably generic (See, $e.g.$, Refs.~\cite{Kawai:1985xq,Bern:2008qj,Bern:2010ue,Bartsch:2024amu,Li:2024qfp,De:2025bmf}.).
+In earlier work \cite{Rodina:2024yfc}, it was proved that tree-level amplitudes in Tr$(\phi^3)$ theory are uniquely determined by hidden zeros under the assumption of locality, with unitarity an automatic consequence.

 One of the greatest challenges in this uniqueness program has been extending these results beyond tree-level.
 If locality and unitarity are indeed to be regarded as emergent properties, it is crucial that we demonstrate this beyond leading order.
 However, finding such a uniqueness theorem at loop integrand level was previously considered not only difficult but fundamentally ill-defined.
 The notion of a unique loop integrand is ambiguous for two reasons: (1) internal loop momenta tailored to individual Feynman diagrams can be changed arbitrarily without affecting the physical amplitude, and (2) in massless theories, one manually tosses out ``1 / 0'' terms arising from tadpole and external bubble contributions, artificially destroying any single-loop cut structure in the integrand.